nest/nestml/README.md

 make all
 make install
 ```
+where _nest\_install\_dir_ points to the installation directory of NEST (e.g. work/nest-install).
 Subsequently, PyNEST can be used to setup and execute a simulation.

 For an in-depth introduction to the underlying modeling language NestML, we refer to the following [introduction](doc/lan/doc.md).
 For those interested in the implementation of PyNestML or the general structure of a DSL-processing toolchain, a [documentation](doc/impl/doc.md) of all implemented components is provided.